edgedelta/docs/docs/installation/kubernetes.md

 > **Note**
 >
-> For SELinux and Openshift users, see .
+> For SELinux and Openshift users, see (Special Considerations for SELinux and Openshift Users)[special-considerations-for-selinux-and-openshift-users].

 ***